pstjvn/nfc/HOWTO.md

 header.

 * ```__acctid``` - a string specifying the account ID on the backend system for the current business account.
+* `__locationid` - a string specifying the location ID to match the account on the system.
+One business can have multiple location.
 * ```__NFC.CONFIG.BASE_URL``` - a string representing the path to request for updates.
 Note that the account ID will be appended to it.

 The HTML content should be put __before__ the link to the ```e-like.js```